By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 706|Pages: 2|4 min read

-With the lead in of “a priest and a rabbi” it's hard not to anticipate a punchline with a least a little prejudice.
+With the lead-in of “a priest and a rabbi,” it's hard not to anticipate a punchline with at least a little prejudice.
 Keeping the Faith explores the role of multiculturalism in the contemporary urban setting of New York.
 On the other hand, the movie relies on stereotypes and tropes fairly heavily.
 Although it seems that the movie is attempting a degree of irony in this reliance, at times it comes off as half-baked.
 This idea translates to the movie’s depiction of Judaism, which is obscured behind its notion of faith.
-Keeping the Faith suggests that even in the exclusive world of Conservative Judaism, there is room for progress.
+Keeping the Faith suggests that even in the exclusive world of Conservative Judaism, there is room for progress (Lee, 2000).

-Judaism is represented through a diverse spectrum as seen through the Jake’s synagogue.
-The movie presents the modern take on the persistent trend in Judaism of progress and its resistance.
-Although Jake embraces modern liturgy and interreligious pluralism with his community’s practice with meditation and a gospel choir, the more conservative members, led by Larry Friedman are opposed to the changes.
-However Jake’s progressive approach doesn’t necessarily outshine his less redeeming qualities which make up his narcissism.
+Judaism is represented through a diverse spectrum as seen through Jake’s synagogue.
+The movie presents a modern take on the persistent trend in Judaism of progress and its resistance.
+Although Jake embraces modern liturgy and interreligious pluralism with his community’s practice with meditation and a gospel choir, the more conservative members, led by Larry Friedman, are opposed to the changes.
+However, Jake’s progressive approach doesn’t necessarily outshine his less redeeming qualities, which make up his narcissism.
 His acquisitional approach in his youth with his rabbi cards can be traced to his seduction of Anna despite his friendship with Brian.
-The film portrays Judaism as having a social code, but not a moral one.
+The film portrays Judaism as having a social code, but not a moral one, suggesting a nuanced view on the flexibility of religious practices in the face of modern challenges (Smith, 2001).

-Jake doesn’t fall into one obvious Jewish stereotype, rather he has qualities of both the Nice Jewish Boy and the Jewish American Prince.
+Jake doesn’t fall into one obvious Jewish stereotype; rather, he has qualities of both the Nice Jewish Boy and the Jewish American Prince.
 His dedication and passion as a rabbi present him as admirable in many lights.
-Conversely, Jake is oblivious that at times unaware of others’ needs and arrogant.
-This synthesis of qualities makes him a more unique as a character.
-In the trend of modern interpretations of the Jewish man (typically a bachelor) as a multifaceted mixture of stereotypically Jewish traits from various trope character types—in a similar vein of Woody Allen in Annie Hall, albeit more indepthly explored in the latter.
+Conversely, Jake is oblivious and at times unaware of others’ needs and arrogant.
+This synthesis of qualities makes him more unique as a character.
+In the trend of modern interpretations of the Jewish man (typically a bachelor) as a multifaceted mixture of stereotypically Jewish traits from various trope character types—in a similar vein of Woody Allen in Annie Hall, albeit more in-depthly explored in the latter (Klein, 2002).

-Keeping the Faith presents a vision for a progressive form of Judaism which accepts multiculturalism and strays away from exclusivity.
-This vision is different from previous movies we have watched because it shows a progress of a community’s practice rather than the people itself.
-Although the movie isn’t very good, it tackles an interesting question in popular way.
+Keeping the Faith presents a vision for a progressive form of Judaism that accepts multiculturalism and strays away from exclusivity.
+This vision is different from previous movies we have watched because it shows the progress of a community’s practice rather than the people themselves.
+Although the movie isn’t very good, it tackles an interesting question in a popular way, provoking thought about the balance between tradition and modernity in religious practices.

 Browse our vast selection of original essay samples, each expertly formatted and styled